thatspiyush08/Stick-Hero/README.md

 ~ If you flip the stickhero on the platform, it will fall and the game will end.

-~ When we will press the pause button
+~ When we will press the pause button, the pause menu will open and you can choose from a variety of options.

+~ You can even save your progress  by selecting the save button from the pause menu.